ubports/click/doc/hooks.rst

    /usr/share/click-package/hooks/.
 These are standard Debian-style control files with the following keys:

-     Hook: <name>               (required)
      Pattern: <file-pattern>    (required)
      Exec: <program>            (optional)
      Trigger: yes               (optional)

-   The value of Hook provides a name for use in the Click package manifest (see below).

    The value of Pattern is a printf format string which must contain exactly one %s substitution: the package manager substitutes the unique Click